ChrisWhealy/node_handshake/README.md

 However, since the results returned by a P2P handshake are entirely variable, it is not possible to use `assert!()` to check for an expected result.
 Hence, this is not a `#[test]` in the traditional Rust sense.

-To see the output of this test run, you must tell `cargo` not to capture IO written to `stdout`:
+To see the output of this test run, you must tell `cargo test` not to capture IO written to `stdout`:

 ```shell
 $ cargo test -- --nocapture